-The University:Future Festival (U:FF) will take place from 5 to 7 June 2024 in Berlin, in the digital space and at several partner stages.
-The motto: “Tales of Tomorrow”.
+The University:Future Festival will take place from 5 to 7 June 2024 in Berlin, in the digital space and at several partner stages.
+The motto 2024: “Tales of Tomorrow”

-The University:Future Festival 2023 was a great success with a total of 5,553 registrations, 3,900 active participants and 300 programme items from almost 600 speakers.
-We want to build on this in 2024.
+In 2023, the University:Future Festival was a great success with a total of 5,553 registrations, 3,900 active participants and 300 sessions from almost 600 speakers.
+We would like to build on this in 2024.

-Physical attendance will be enhanced in 2024.
 We are planning a main stage in Berlin and anticipate four partner stages at other locations.
 This allows for a cross-site capacity of up to 1,000 attendees simultaneously.
-However, the event remains digital first!

-The programme will become even broader and more flexible: in 2024, the festival will broaden its view and look at all places of academic learning.
-The programme will become more flexible: we will offer workshops and micro-educations on all days and test innovative formats.
+2024, the festival will broaden its view and look at all places of academic learning.
+The programme will become more flexible: we will offer workshops and micro-trainings on all days and test innovative formats.